 Wilkens Manufacturing in Stockton manufactures walking floor trailers.

 The Rooks County Health Center is the largest employer in the county with nearly 150 employees.
 In September of 2008, RCH moved into a new $19 million new facility located 1210 N. Washington.
 The 59,000 sq. ft. facility is nearly triple the size of the previous hospital and is not only state-of-the-art in treatment capabilities, but has many amenities that are comparable to facilities in large urban areas.
 Click here to read more about the dedication of the facility.
-The facility is now undergoing it’s second major expansion.
+The facility recently completed its second major expansion.
 Click here to read more.

 The Oil industry has made a comeback in the Rooks County area after driving the economy of the area from the 1950’s through the 1970’s.
 While precise numbers are hard to determine, it is estimated that the oilfield directly employs several hundred people in the county.